-If you want to improve your financial situation, you need to develop and live on a budget.
+If you want to improve your financial situation, developing and living on a budget definitely helps.
 By doing this, you are creating a detailed map that will guide you to financial freedom.
+A Mint budget can help you do all that for free!

-I’ve been using Mint for over 5 years and I’d highly recommend it.
-Here are some stand out features of Mint to mention right off the bat:
+We've been using Mint for over 10 years and I'd highly recommend it.
+Here are some stand out Mint features to mention right off the bat:

 - It's priced right … FREE